-Kedrodasos (i.e. cedar forest) is an amazing beach, located 76km southwest of Chania and 1km east of the famous Elafonissi lagoon.
+Kedrodasos (i.e. juniper wood) is an amazing beach, located 76km southwest of Chania and 1km east of the famous Elafonissi lagoon.
 The beach is full with juniper trees (mistakenly confused with cedars) and sanddunes.
 These are the small twisted junipers (juniper species are Juniperus oxycedrus subsp. macrocarpa and Juniperus phoenicea).
 If you ever visit the beach, you should note that the trees are very fragile and need respect.

-The "cedar" grove covers a big area of about 110 acres and is a magnificent place.
+The "cedar" grove covers a big area of about 11 hectares and is a magnificent place.
 It is a wonderful choice for swimming and a favorite beach for naturists.
 It is a very nice beach with white sand and some smooth and flat rocks in places.
 Fortunately, there are no facilities nearby, making this secluded beach, one of the latest untouched paradises in Europe.
 Moreover, since the beach is secluded, you should keep it clean and not littered.

 Agios Ioannis beaches